paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-024-international-narcotics-trafficking.md

 <a id="section-1903"></a>
 ## § 1903.
 Public identification of significant foreign narcotics traffickers and required reports
-**(a) Provision of information to the President** The Secretary of the Treasury, the Attorney General, the Secretary of Defense, the Secretary of State, and the Director of Central Intelligence shall consult among themselves and provide the appropriate and necessary information to enable the President to submit the report under subsection (b) of this section.
+**(a) Provision of information to the President** The Secretary of the Treasury, the Attorney General, the Secretary of Defense, the Secretary of State, and the Director of Central Intelligence shall consult among themselves and provide the appropriate and necessary information to enable the President to submit the report under subsection (b).
 This information shall also be provided to the Director of the Office of National Drug Control Policy.

 **(b) Public identification and sanctioning of significant foreign narcotics traffickers** Not later than June 1, 2000, and not later than June 1 of each year thereafter, the President shall submit a report to the Permanent Select Committee on Intelligence, and the Committees on the Judiciary, International Relations, Armed Services, and Ways and Means of the House of Representatives; and to the Select Committee on Intelligence, and the Committees on the Judiciary, Foreign Relations, Armed Services, and Finance of the Senate—